amethyst/rustrogueliketutorial/book/src/chapter_2.md

 ```rust
 ctx.set(pos.x, pos.y, render.fg, render.bg, render.glyph);
 ```
 We're running this for *every* entity that has *both* a `Position` and a `Renderable` component.
-The `join` method is passing us both, guaranteed to belong to the same enitity.
+The `join` method is passing us both, guaranteed to belong to the same entity.
 Any entities that have one or the other - but not both - simply won't be included in the data returned to us.

 `ctx` is the instance of RLTK passed to us when `tick` runs.
 It offers a function called `set`, that sets a single terminal character to the glyph/colors of your choice.
 So we pass it the data from `pos` (the `Position` component for that entity), and the colors/glyph from `render` (the `Renderable` component for that entity).